MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/failed-devices-client-health-dashboard.md

 A Configuration Manager client sends a status message in the following scenarios.

-- You process a legacy software distribution such as a legacy package or task sequence on the client.
+- You run a legacy software distribution such as a classic package on the client.
 - Something is changed or broken on the client.
-For example, an update scan fails because a Windows Server Update Services server address is configured instead of a Configuration Manager Software Update Point address.
+For example, software inventory isn't completed within the timeout.

-If you use the Modern Software Distribution technologies to deploy software, a status message timestamp will not be added, and outdated status message timestamp is still displayed.
+If you use only the Modern Software Distribution technologies and deploy software updates, no status message will be sent and the last status message timestamp in the database will not be updated.

 > [!NOTE]
-> If there are hidden legacy package deployments such as Configuration Manager Client Upgrade packages, a new status message timestamp will be added.
+> Hidden legacy package deployments such as Configuration Manager Client Upgrade packages may update the last status message timestamp.

 ## Workaround

-You can deploy a dummy legacy package (such as the `cmd /c echo` cmdlet) on a client to generate a constant status message.
-Then, a status message timestamp will be added regularly, and the client will be reported as **Success** on the **Status Messages** bar.
+You can deploy a dummy legacy package (such as the `cmd /c echo` cmdlet) to a client of concern to generate a constant status message flow.
+Then, a status message timestamp will be updated regularly, and the client will be reported as **Success** on the **Status Messages** bar.
 Alternatively, you can also ignore or hide the **Status Messages** bar.

 ## More information